co-cddo/internet-listener/docs/architecture.md

 # Architecture

-The below diagram is how the central ingest endpoint is configured with other resources such as CloudFront and S3.
+The below diagram is how the central endpoint for UK government is configured with other resources such as CloudFront and S3.

+The primary purpose of CloudFront is to have custom domains for the listener rather than a random Lambda function URL.
+This allows the service to adapt the origin, potentially to something other than Lambda, in future without needing to communicate a URL change.

 ```
           ┌──────────┐  ┌──────────────────┐